LocalGovIMS/localgov-ims-website/documentation/index.markdown

 ---
 layout: page
 title: Documentation
-subtitle: Guidance for councils using, contributing to, or considering the IMS.
+subtitle: Guidance for councils using, contributing to, or considering Local Gov IMS.
 eyebrow: Documentation
 theme: documentation
 navEntry: 4
 ---

-If you'd like the team to add something to this section [please get in touch](/contacts).
+This page contains documentation relating to the values and governance of the project.
+If you would like documentation relating to the product, please reach out to [Tailwind Digital.](https://tailwinddigital.io)
 ## IMS Memorandum of Understanding

 The purpose of the Memorandum of Understanding (MoU) is to guide and support councils that co-develop, share, and maintain the open source codebase for the Local Gov Income Management System (LG IMS).